arbor-sim/nsuite/validation/example/README.md

 ## Run scripts

 A 'run script' is an executable script that runs the model and validation for a particular simulator.
-It takes two arguments: the name of the simulator and the name of the parameter set.
+It takes an optional flag '-r' followed by two arguments: the name of the simulator and the name of the parameter set.

 Run scripts attempt to change to the directory in which the script resides, and then: